JeordyR/PyEventManager/README.md

     em.on(event="somecategory.event", func=also_handle_some_event)

-    # Emit an event without worrying about response
+    # Emit an event passing data
+    ## *args, **kwargs are passed through to listener, so any fields can be used as long as the matching listener accepts the same
     em.emit(event="somecategory.event", data=MyDataType(...))

     # Emit an event, wait for jobs to finish, and get the results